|Country:||United States of America (USA)|

 |Ownership:||® Yakima Valley Ranches|

-Alongside its fruity and slightly earthy aromas, specific descriptors include grapefruit, passion fruit, pine and berry characteristics.
-In addition to its great bittering qualities, the Simcoe hop, often referred to as "Cascade on steroids" can also carry notes of berries and apricots.
+Alongside its fruity and slightly earthy aromas, specific descriptors of the Simcoe hop includes grapefruit, passion fruit, pine and berry characteristics.
+In addition to its great bittering qualities, the Simcoe hop variety - often referred to as "Cascade on steroids" - is known for its tropical fruit flavors.
+It is commonly used in India pale ales and pale ales.

 Read More: The Most Common Hops Used in IPAs